Chapter 4 Gitflow and improving your use of Github

 Like quality assurance, good commit messages give you and your team the confidence that your analysis has been performed appropriately, and are a fundamental tool in helping you to find the source of problems when they occur.
 With that in mind, with commit messages you should aim to:

-Keep it short, informative and standardised in structure: A commit message has one purpose, to answer the question “why on earth did you make this change” in six months time.
-1-2 sentences is plenty, and there’s no need to paraphrase the code you wrote.
-Aim for the why, not the how.
+A commit message has one purpose: to answer the question “why on earth did you make this change?” in six months’ time.
+One or two sentences is plenty, and there’s no need to paraphrase your code.
+Focus on the why, not the how.

 4.4.3 Pushing and pulling your code